gtechsltn/awesome-dotnet-core/README.md

 + Entity Framework Core - Familiar developer experience to previous versions of EF, including LINQ, POCO, and Code First support.
 + **Dapper** - Simple object mapper for .NET.
 + PetaPoco - A tiny ORM-ish thing for your POCO's.
++ NPoco - Simple microORM that maps the results of a query onto a POCO object.
+Project based on Schotime's branch of PetaPoco.

 ## Profiling
 + Glimpse - Lightweight, open-source, real-time diagnostics and insights profiler for .NET.
 Unstable version